LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 IPv6 Addresses
 ==============

-In order to expand the range of IP addresses which are available, a new Internet Protocol has been implemented and is in the process of being adopted.
+In order to expand the range of IP addresses that are available, a new Internet Protocol has been designed and is in the process of being adopted.
 This is version 6 of the Internet Protocol and is abbreviated IPv6.
 The most recent versions of Windows, OS X, and Linux all support IPv6 addresses.
 The DNS lookup methods in Lasso do not support IPv6 addresses at this time.
 IPv6 addresses are